juliangut/generator-barephp/README.md

 *VirtualBox constraints hostname to only contain letters, numbers, hyphens and dots and so nginx has been configure to serve with those names for consistency*

-If you have [vagrant_hostupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin installed then `./etc/hosts` will be automatically updated every time you start Vagrant (sudo privileges needed), otherwise you should configure hosts manually.
+If you have [vagrant_hostupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin installed then `./etc/hosts` will be automatically updated every time you start Vagrant (sudo privileges needed), otherwise you should configure hosts file manually.

 ## Contributing